ahmedqamesh/digital-design-toolbox/lab3/README.md

-# FPGA Lab Exercise – Multiplexers, Demultiplexers, Switches, and 7-Segment Display
+# Lab 3 – Multiplexers, Demultiplexers, Switches, and 7-Segment Display
+This lab covers binary counters, bidirectional counters, clock dividers, and a ring counter with ~1 s period.
+All designs use **VHDL** and are intended for **FPGA implementation**, with buttons/switches as inputs and LEDs as outputs.

 ---

-## Overview
+# Overview
 This lab exercise implements and tests various digital components on the **Basys3 FPGA board**, including:

 1. **4-to-1 Multiplexer (lab31)** – selects one of 4 single-bit inputs to a single output LED.